A chain of beer-focused restaurants from California recently opened a new location at University Village mall in Seattle.

 By their own admission, they still have a lot of information to absorb about the local beer scene, but they seem eager to learn.
 Since opening, they have been meeting with local breweries, going on field trips, and tasting a lot of local beer.
 You’ll see more local stuff on tap at Eureka before too long.

 I don’t want to lose my beer focus, but let’s talk about grub.
-In addition to a great selection of beer, you’leureka_4l also find a menu that features, among other things, serious hamburgers.
+In addition to a great selection of beer, you’ll also find a menu that features, among other things, serious hamburgers.
 Sure, they have other stuff, but the burgers are a point of pride for Eureka.
 I opted for the Fig Marmalade Burger (pictured at right), which features House-made fig marmalade, melted goat cheese, crispy bacon, and more.
 One of my dining partners ordered the Bison Burger with smoked mozzarella and house-made bacon-infused jalapeno jam.

 Compared to some of Seattle’s beloved beer haunts, Eureka is sharp and polished, not cobbled together or done on the cheap.
 It is warm, casual and comfortable, but not cozy and well-worn like so many other beer joints around town.
 To be honest, it does not immediately look or feel like the kind of place a Seattle beer lover would expect to find such dedication to beer.
 There’s nothing wrong with that, it’s just the fact of the matter.